Sebastian Faust: Day of Judgement and the Black Baptism

-Checkmate (2006–2008)
+Checkmate (2006–2008) and later stories

 Faust was first mentioned in the 2006 Checkmate series as a consultant brought in by the intelligence organization to program magical capacities and defenses into their technological creation, Gideon-II.
 Later, he is revealed to be a member of the clandestine spy organization as one of their elite teams, "The Rooks".
 His callsign designation in Checkmate is "Rook Gamma".
-He is called upon to help neutralize a medical facility occupied by the Kobra Cult cultivating mutant, snake-like infants through the use of blood magic to be future soldiers of Kobra.
+He is called upon to help neutralize a medical facility occupied by Kobra cultivating mutant, snake-like infants through the use of blood magic to be future soldiers of Kobra.

-Justice League of America: The Dark Things (2010–2011)

 Faust would make an appearance in the aftermath of the Brightest Day as he helps the Justice League of America and Justice Society of America contain the chaos created from the revival of the Starheart, which causes metahumans of magical origin around the world to go wild.
 Using his expertise in the occult, he helps the Justice League and the JSA defeat the consciousness of the Starheart, who has taken the form of famed hero and Green Lantern Alan Scott and taken control of the newest incarnation of Doctor Fate, Kent V. Nelson.
 He also helps the superhero Jade come to terms with her resurrection and newfound heighten levels of power resulting from her coming back from the dead.

-DC Rebirth
+DC Rebirth onward

-In the new continuity, Sebastian Faust retained elements of his previous version and more recent origin; he is still the older son of Felix Faust, the brother of Fauna Faust, and was once a member of the Outsiders at some point.
-Some conditions had changed compared to the previous continuity: Sebastian's soul was sold by Felix in an effort to gain immortality instead of magical powers, the newer version of Sebastian having natural abilities in performing magic but was granted soul magic from the attempted bargain much like before.
-Unlike the previous continuity, he is American and no longer wears sunglasses, having pupils in his eyes despite possessing no soul.
-Unlike other continuities, he is also the grandson of Majika the Magnificent on his father's side.